bgauduch/terraform-azure-swarm-cluster-iac/readme.md

     * apply your changes: `terraform apply`
     * destroy deployed resources: `terraform destroy`
         * it is possible to specify a specific resource with the `-target RESOURCE_ADDDRESS` option, carefull with dependancies !
-    * tips : the `-auto-approve` flag can be used to bypass user validation
+    * tips : the `-auto-approve` flag can be used to bypass user validation on any terraform command

 ## Roadmap ##
-- [ ] Add SSH aliases to admin VM
-- [ ] Remove public IP (managers / worker) => all command on managers / worker must pass trought admin vm
+- [ ] Remove public IP + associated NSG rules (managers / worker) => all command on managers / worker must pass trought admin vm
 - [ ] Use separated ssh keys for admin / managers / workers
 - [ ] setup the Swarm cluster on top of the VM cluster
 - [ ] Setup the VM using cloud-init (?)